drreynolds/smuhpc-workshop/source/session_7.rst

    total runtime = 3.1000000000000000e-01

-List the files in the subdirectory; you should see a new set of files with the names ``u_sol*.txt``.
+List the files in the subdirectory; you should see a new set of files with the names ``u_sol.###.txt``.
 These files contain solution data from the simulation that you just ran, which models the propagation of an acoustic wave over a periodic, two-dimensional surface, using a coarse :math:`50\times 50` spatial grid.

-In the following sections, we will work on importing these data files into either a Matlab or Python environment, and then some simple data analysis.
+In the following sections, we will work on importing these data files into either a Matlab or Python environment, and then performing some simple data analysis.
 For the remainder of this session, both Matlab and Python will be presented, though you may choose to specialize in only your preferred interactive environment.